arwes/arwes/guidelines/animation-and-sounds.md

 the same depth start transitioning in at the same time and should take the same duration.

+The duration of a transition should be around 200 milliseconds.

 A system can take as many levels as needed.
 It is recommended to have as few as possible.
 A typical system can take 5 levels of depth.